dambrogia/chat-gpt-magento-test-env/README.md

+This repostiory was created via chat gpt as a proof of concept.

+---

 # Magento Test Environment Helm Chart

 This Helm chart deploys a Magento test environment consisting of several services running on Kubernetes.